cloudflare/python-cloudflare-cli4/README.rst

         $ sudo ./setup.py install
         $

 Or whatever variance of that you want to use.
+There is a Makefile included.

 CloudFlare API version 4
 ------------------------